CommandersAct/Platform-Documentation/features/destinations/destinations-catalog/facebook/facebook-conversions-api.md

 ### `integrations.facebook.*` deprecation

 {% hint style="warning" %}
-`integrations.facebook.` usage will be deprecated.
-Values are still mapped, but it will be deprecated once the destination settings will implement Smart Mapping.
+`integrations.facebook.*` usage will be deprecated.
+Values are still mapped, but it will be deprecated once the destination settings will grant ability to customize every property.
 {% endhint %}

 ## Check results on Facebook interface